medovina/agtk/README.md

 ### Row

-A row in the column view.
+A row in a ColView.

 <dl>
 <dt><code>public ValueList Values { get; }</code></dt>